The Goodwin Blog

 Mind the background.

 Your surroundings can say a lot about how you’ve prepared for the interview.
 It’s important to put your best foot forward.
 Shoot your video against a blank wall or a warm one-color, neutral background.
-Clear off your desk or have only awards and certificates in the background.
+Clear your desk or have only awards and certificates in the background.
 Be aware of the light sources around you.
 Do you need to add a desk lamp?
 Should you move your webcam to avoid too much natural light in the background?
+If you’re conducting your video interview from home, this video provides some unique ideas for styling your office: 10 DIY Hacks to Improve Your Home Office

 Avoid patterned clothing.

-Video interview business attire is something that many people have never considered (and yes, you should wear pants).
+Video interview business attire is something that many people have never considered.
 Wear a shirt that’s business appropriate and complementary to your skin tone.
 Avoid patterns that come across as too loud on screen, such as anything floral or bright stripes.
 Clothing can distract the interviewer from the information conveyed during the conversation, so it’s important to carefully plan your outfit.

 Conduct a mock webcam interview.

 Being comfortable with the technology prevents the added stress from possible technical difficulties or malfunctions.
-Invite a trusted friend or family member to video chat in order to get comfortable in front of the camera ahead of time.
-Ideally, try to use the video conferencing software (Skype, Zoom, Facetime, Google Hangouts, etc.) that you will be using to conduct a mock interview.
+Invite a trusted friend or family member to FaceTime or video chat in order to get comfortable in front of the camera ahead of time.
+Ideally, try to use the video conferencing software (Skype, Zoom, Google Meet, Microsoft Teams, etc.) that you will be using to conduct a mock interview.
 Glitches happen, and you want to make sure you are as prepared as you can be, and able to troubleshoot if needed.

 Test audio and video.